oonareeta/MN-trajectory/README.md

 **"Early Detection of Myeloid Neoplasm Using Blood Count Trajectories"**

 ### Abstract
 Despite the discovery of precursor states to myeloid neoplasm (MNs), their large-scale screening is not yet possible.
-Here, we compared longitudinal blood count data from individuals who subsequently developed *de novo* acute myeloid leukemia (AML, N=361), myelodysplastic syndrome (MDS, N=749), and primary myelofibrosis (MF, N=93) to controls without later cancer diagnosis (N=75 714).
+Here, we compared longitudinal blood count data from individuals who subsequently developed *de novo* acute myeloid leukemia (AML, N=365), myelodysplastic syndrome (MDS, N=629), and primary myelofibrosis (MF, N=69) to controls without later cancer diagnosis (N=121,739).

-By characterizing patient age, gender and pre-diagnostic blood count trajectories, we collected over 67M data points between 2002-2024 and developed machine learning models that accurately predicted the onset of MNs up to five years before clinical diagnosis.
+By characterizing patient age, gender and pre-diagnostic blood count trajectories, we collected over 814M data points between 2002-2024 and developed machine learning models that accurately predicted the onset of MNs up to five years before clinical diagnosis.
 Notably, these models achieved high predictive accuracy without genomic profiling in contrast to other available pre-MN risk scores.
-We validated the models in both a hold-out and an independent test set(N=183 AML, N=468 MDS, N=49 MF, N=10 058 controls).
+We validated the models in both a hold-out and an independent test set (N=178 AML, N=450 MDS, N=41 MF, N=9,020 controls).

-By exploring the connection between pre-MN blood counts and diagnostic genomic and chromosomal alterations, we revealed the connection between elevated erythroid RDW, bone marrow erythroid dysplasia, *TP53*mut, *SRSF2*mut and *NPM1*wt as well as poor prognosis.
-These findings demonstrate the feasibility of earlier and accessible detection of pre-MN, which is a prerequisite to study and apply personalized surveillance plans and early therapy.
+By exploring the connection between blood counts and genomic hallmarks, we discovered various novel genotype-phenotype fingerprints of pre-MN state, for instance persistent granulocytosis preceding *JAK2*mut MF.
+These findings demonstrate the feasibility of early detection of pre-MN using routine laboratory measurements, facilitating personalized surveillance and early intervention.

 ## Repository Contents
 This repository includes: